tcarver9/Reddit-Stock-Sentiment-ML/Model-Explanation.md

 ## Understanding the XGBoost Classifier

 This model uses an XGBoost classifier to estimate the probability that a stock’s price will rise over the next five trading days.
-It does not forecast exact prices; rather, it predicts whether short-term movement is likely to be positive or negative.
+It does not forecast exact prices.
+It predicts whether short term movement is likely to be positive or negative.

 ---